MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

-Azure Boards provides a suite of interactive Agile tools with which you can plan and track work, bugs, and issues.
+Azure Boards provides a suite of interactive Agile tools that you can use to plan and track work, bugs, and issues.
 Azure Boards is available from Azure DevOps Services and Team Foundation Server (TFS).

-Agile, a term coined in 2001 in the [Agile Manifesto](http://agilemanifesto.org), encompasses approaches to software development that emphasize incremental delivery, team collaboration, continual planning, and continual learning.
-The set of Agile tools that Azure Boards provides are designed to support teams working with Agile methodologies, such as Kanban and Scrum.
+Agile is a term that was coined in 2001 in the [Agile Manifesto](http://agilemanifesto.org).
+Agile approaches to software development emphasize incremental delivery, team collaboration, and continual planning and learning.
+The Agile tools that Azure Boards provides are designed to support teams that work with Agile methodologies, such as Kanban and Scrum.
 To learn more, see [What is Agile?](/azure/devops/learn/agile/what-is-agile).

 All tools support viewing and defining work items.
 Each work item represents an object stored in the work item data store.
-Each work item is assigned a unique identifier, an ID, which is unique within an account or project collection.
+Each work item is assigned a unique identifier.
+The IDs are unique within an account or project collection.

-Your Agile tool set, available from **Azure Boards**, consists of the following main interactive lists and signboards.
-Each of these pages provide a filtered set of work items.
+Your Agile tool set, available from Azure Boards, consists of the following main interactive lists and signboards.
+Each of these pages provides a filtered set of work items.

 [!INCLUDE [temp](../_shared/new-agile-hubs-feature.md)]